apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 # 1. Quickstart

-My targeted environments are Ubuntu 14.04.2, [NVidia Jetpack 2.0](https://developer.nvidia.com/embedded/jetpack) for [Jetson TX1](http://www.nvidia.com/object/jetson-tx1-module.html), and OS X 10.11 with [Homebrew](http://brew.sh/).
+My targeted environments are Ubuntu 14.04.2, the [Jetson TX1](http://www.nvidia.com/object/jetson-tx1-module.html) using [NVidia Jetpack 2.0](https://developer.nvidia.com/embedded/jetpack) , and OS X 10.11 with [Homebrew](http://brew.sh/).

 The most authoritative set of dependencies is stored in the [Travis CI](https://travis-ci.org/amarburg/lsd_slam) bootstrap files.
 Do: